Card Counting« « BlackJack

 In Blackjack, there are two things a player has control over.
 One is the way he plays his cards, the other is how much he bets.
 Well, the Basic Strategy has the card playing all sorted out.
 All we have to do now is turn our attention to how we manage our betting.
 And this is exactly what we are doing with card counting – identifying those periods along the deal where the odds favour the Player verses those periods along the deal which favour the Dealer.
 In fact, there are quite a number of sites and online resources that explain exactly how you can tilt the odds in your favour through intelligent play.
 Online BlackJack Spielregelm (German for “Online BlackJack”) is one of those sites that provides excellent information of BlackJack strategies and intelligent play.

 Keep in mind, however, that for all the hype around card counting, just remember that with every publication of books like “Beat the Dealer” (1963), or “Million Dollar BlackJack”, the games has only grown in popularity, and along with it, the casinos ever richer.
 But if you’re just happy to give it a go, learn your Basic Strategy, and get a handle on counting your cards, then at least you just might be able to enjoy the game and not lose too much money.
 Make no mistake!
 This is not an easy task.
 It takes practice, commitment, and the acquisition of skill to master card counting and to win at BlackJack.
-So don’t make the mistake of thinking this is an easy way to make money.
-CasinoKiwi provides you with a whole lot of information about how to play and where to find the best online casino for your needs.

 How to Count Cards